essenbee/shaders/README.md

 # shaders
-On-stream GLSL code created to introduce shaders
+On-stream GLSL code created to introduce shaders.

+The .klproj files are Kodelife project files.